 What to see travelling The Catlins Coastal scenic route New Zealand

-To view the lighthouse at Nugget Point we parked out vehicle in the large public carpark and walked the last 900m to the Lighthouse.
-Some of the walk is steep in places, but the views are worth it!
+To view the lighthouse at Nugget Point park your vehicle in the large public carpark.
+The walk to the lighthouse will take you between 10 minutes.
+Now some of the walk is a bit challenging – its quite steep in place.
+But you can take your time and believe, the views are worth it!

 The great thing about the walk up, is that there are so many highlights along the way.
 All you have to do is look down onto the rocks below – you’ll see fur seals frolicking about and having the time of their lives.
 And you’ll get so much variety of birdlife – sooty shearwaters, shags, yellow-eyed penguins, spoonbills.
 You’ll even get to see a breeding colony of gannets.